Kyle Head / Unsplash

 The course is international in nature and ambition and is strongly supported by a range of key industry partners.

 The programme is practical in nature, and students are required to have a basic level of proficiency with simple lighting systems, equipment and processes.
-If you are offered a place and do not have the necessary skills and experience, you will be asked as a condition of entry to take part in a 2-week intensive lighting workshop in London from 1 to 11 September 2020, prior to the programme starting (additional fee applies).
+If you are offered a place and do not have the necessary skills and experience, the course includes an intensive lighting workshop to prepare you for the practical work.

 A 5% alumni discount is available for Rose Bruford College BA (Hons) alumni undertaking a full time 13 months MA programme or the first year of an MFA programme.